muhqu/dotfiles/README.md

     * `win` and `tab` to launch new terminal in current PWD
     * `chrome-reload` and `chrome-shift-reload` to trigger Google Chrome
     * `last-active-app` to switch to last active app ;)
- * `bin/version` to bump vertion tags in a git repository
+ * `bin/version` to bump version tags in a git repository
  * `bin/wifi` to turn wifi on/off or show small apple script dialog
  * bunch of special git aliases (or commands):
     * `git ffwd-update` to update all tracking branches, [more info][git-ffwd-update]